Community greets first baby of new year

 Congress came to agreement to avoid the fiscal cliff, but the measure was merely a bandage on a broken budget.
 Middle class Americans will not see their income taxes increase thanks to the last-minute deal.

-Page 2 of 2 - However, they will see their paychecks decrease.
+However, they will see their paychecks decrease.

 A temporary reduction in the payroll tax was allowed to expire.